 - Peer Review Meeting by the end of week fourteen (14) of the semester, the TFM shall convene and lead the Peer Review Meeting at which the contents of the packet, including strengths and areas of growth, and the TFM's previous and future goals are discussed.
 All PRC members must be present to hold this meeting. - Peer Evaluation Meeting by Wednesday of week fifteen (15) of the semester, the PRC shall meet without the TFM present to determine an appropriate summary rating for the evaluation.
 The Peer Review Committee Report (PRC Report) and any Corrective Action Plans must be finalized and approved by the PRC within five (5) business days of this meeting.

-The PRC shall select one of the following evaluation ratings based on the determination of the committee, based on consensus.
+The PRC shall select one of the following evaluation ratings based on committee consensus.

+- Satisfactory

+- Improvement needed-Corrective Action Plan prescribed

+- o Unsatisfactory

 If consensus is not possible, the determination shall be made by the majority.
 The PRC may also request to consult jointly with a representative of the district and the Faculty Assembly during the deliberation process to discuss available options.
-The district representative and Faculty Assembly representative shall not also serve on ARC. - \circ Satisfactory - o Improvement needed-Corrective Action Plan prescribed - Unsatisfactory meeting upon consensus of the PRC.
-If consensus is not possible, the decision shall be made by majority vote.
+The district representative and Faculty Assembly representative shall not also serve on ARC.